-In the case of blue-collar employees, by which the Facilities Management industry is mostly dominated, things are a little different.
+In the case of blue-collar employees, things are a little different.
 Some potentially may not be computer literate and their exposure to e-learning may be limited compared to white-collar workers.
 Therefore they may need extra support in using technology and certain software programmes if they are onboarded virtually.
 Introducing non-interactive e-learning like simple images and graphics, videos and audio that effectively communicate the learning content may be more effective.
 In some cases, it is not possible to onboard a blue-collar worker remotely as they cannot work from home in most instances.
 Where it is possible to do so leaders must provide local line managers with the knowledge and communication skills to effectively onboard new team members that the organisation consider ways to humanise some of the automated onboarding processes.